 Sexual harassment is any form of unwelcome sexual attention you find offensive, humiliating or intimidating.

 It can be written, verbal or physical.
-Both men and women can experience sexual harassment in the workplace.
+Both men and women can experience it.

 Sexual harassment can include: